ssamkkim/ssamkkim/README.md

 **`Software Engineer`**

-I'm a self-taught full-stack developer that specializes in frontend.
-Don't really know what else to say about myself **_yet_**, but check out everything about me and what I've made. 👇👇👇
+Don't really know what to say about myself **_yet_**, but check out everything about me and what I've made. 👇👇👇

 <p>
   <a href="https://www.twitter.com/scammoXX" target="_blank" rel="noreferrer"><img